Skip to main content

 The situations with GPU drivers on Linux is a little complicated.
 Each driver is actually broken up into multiple pieces:

-This is the part of the driver provided by the Linux Kernel and provides just enough functionality to allow other drivers to access the hardware and render to a connected display.
+• Direct Rendering Manager (DRM) This is the part of the driver provided by the Linux kernel and provides just enough functionality to allow other drivers to access the hardware and render to a connected display.
+Linux provides support for AMD, Intel, and NVIDIA GPUs in this basic capacity.

-This part of the driver is needed for OpenGL applications.
+• OpenGL driver This part of the driver is needed for OpenGL applications.
 AMD and Intel are fully supported on Linux through Mesa, and do not need further drivers.

-This part of the driver is needed for Vulkan applications.
+• Vulkan driver This part of the driver is needed for Vulkan applications.
 AMD and Intel are fully supported on Linux through Mesa, and do not need further drivers.

-In order to expose certain features to the Xorg Server, AMD and Intel have additional drivers which may be needed for things like variable refresh rate or multiple display support.
+• Xorg driver In order to expose certain features to the Xorg Server, AMD and Intel have additional drivers which may be needed for things like variable refresh rate or multiple display support.

-Unfortunately for Nvidia users, the situation gets a little complicated.
-Linux has two sets of drivers for Nvidia GPUs:
+Unfortunately for NVIDIA users, the situation gets a little complicated.
+Linux has two sets of drivers for NVIDIA GPUs:

-Device support for these drivers has historically lagged behind the Nvidia proprietary drivers and likely will not support newer hardware and does not include Vulkan support.
+• Nouveau This is the open-source driver for NVIDIA GPUs.
+It consists of a DRM driver provided by the Linux kernel, OpenGL drivers (nvc0, nv50) from Mesa, and an Xorg driver (xorg-driver-video-nouveau).
+Device support for these drivers has historically lagged behind the NVIDIA proprietary drivers and likely will not support newer hardware and does not include Vulkan support.
+Performance of this driver also typically lags behind the proprietary drivers.

-• Nvidia Proprietary Drivers This is the closed-source driver provided directly from Nvidia.
+• NVIDIA proprietary drivers This is the closed-source driver provided directly by NVIDIA.
 It consists of a DRM driver module for the kernel, OpenGL and Vulkan drivers for rendering, and additional drivers for extended features of the hardware.
+Device support for these drivers is very good for newer hardware, but older devices will eventually become unsupported and require the Nouveau drivers instead.
+Performance of this driver is typically the best available and is therefore highly desirable to gamers and content creators.

-Proprietary Drivers
+Proprietary drivers

 Installing proprietary drivers may improve performance or certain features, however they are usually not necessary for normal daily usage.
 Solus provides a utility for installing drivers for detected hardware.